 |include_path|| Lists a path or paths where your PHP functions will look for files when a script calls certain functions.
 You can separate the directory paths with a colon (:) in a *nix system or a semicolon (;) in the Windows® environment.
 (For example:

 |file_uploads||Describes whether HTTP file uploads are possible for your PHP scripts.
 Select Off to disallow file uploads or On to allow them.
 This directive defaults to On.|

 |asp_tags||Allows PHP scripts to use ASP-like tags in addition to the usual tags.
 This includes the variable-value printing shorthand of <%= $value %>.|

-Warning: This is a deprecated feature that, if enabled, can pose serious security risks for your server.
-Leaving this directive set to Off is highly recommended.
+Warning: This is a deprecated feature that, if you enable it, poses serious security risks for your server.
+We strongly recommend that you leave this directive set to Off.

-Warning: Setting this directive to On poses security risks to your server.
-We recommend you turn it Off unless enabling it is absolutely necessary.
+Warning: If you set this directive to On, it poses security risks to your server.
+We recommend that you turn it Off unless it is absolutely necessary that you enable it.

 |safe_mode|| This feature prevents the execution of a PHP script by a user that does not own the script.
 For example, if the user

 |session.save_path|| Defines the path where your server stores files created by PHP.
 If you use the default handler, the default value is